A Unified Philosophical Framework

 The Project

 Universal Collapse Theory is an independent research program developed by Jeremy C. Jones through HoldingLight LLC.
-The work spans over 500,000 words across 35+ documents, building a comprehensive philosophical system from first principles.
+It is a coherence-first framework for understanding how structured reality emerges and stabilizes across physics, biology, cognition, and culture.

 This is open, living scholarship.
-The papers are working documents.
-The framework is under active development.
-Engagement, critique, and collaboration are welcomed.
+The framework is still developing, and thoughtful critique, collaboration, and serious engagement are welcome.

 Get in Touch